-*: Expressed in measured 14C years BP (not corrected for reservoir effect)
+*Expressed in measured 14C years BP (not corrected for reservoir effect).

 Palaeolandscape implication: The upper part of the beach sands at this location was dated at around 2915 BC, which implicies that the beach plain at this location is somewhat older than the more westerly located Kooibrug site (KB-1 date; about 2765 BC).

-Appendix A3.
-Dates from the dune area between Velsen and Egmond
+Appendix A3 Dates from the dune area between Velsen and Egmond

-<h1>Location Heemskerk PWN (HP).
+<h1>Location: Heemskerk PWN (HP)

-Table A3.1: 14C dates of building pit Heemskerk PWN (HP).
-References: RGD Palaeobot.
+Table A3.1.
+14C dates of building pit Heemskerk PWN (HP) (RGD Palaeobot.
 Rap.
-995; Westerhoff et al., 1987; De Jong, 1987.
+995; Westerhoff et al., 1987; De Jong, 1987)